Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 > I would consider the current state of Laevo as a concept under development. — **rated 3/5 by "Expert"**

+As anticipated in the discussion section of Laevo, introducing support for collaboration was the next logical step.
+A submission to CSCW 2016 did exactly that and presented co-Laevo ([archived as a technical report][13] after it was rejected with meta rating 2/5).
+Taking heed of the previous reviewers' warning not to spread contributions too thin, this paper focused on design and implementation only.
+Arguably this was too small of a contribution for a high-impact conference such as CSCW, but this was not the main point reviewers were complaining about.

+> The paper states that its approach is different from other ABC systems but what about non-ABC systems?
+...
+The paper presents no study which compares this system to current systems. — **rated 2/5 by "Passing Knowledge"**

+One reviewer even believed Laevo already supported coordination and collaboration based on their reading of our research group's overarching project descriptions, rather than the cited UIST paper.
+But the same reviewer also referred to "the Laevo company web page".
+This may just be your average loose cannon you get in reviews from time to time, but they clearly still shaped the meta reviewer's opinion.

+> Well, visiting http://pitlab.itu.dk/research, it is somehow hard to believe that Leavo does not address "coordination and collaboration within cooperating teams".
+After all, that web page shows global interaction, http://pitlab.itu.dk/research/global-interaction, and pervasive healthcare, http://pitlab.itu.dk/pervasive-healthcare. — **rated 2/5 by "Knowledgeable"**

+> All reviewers could not see the novel contribution of this paper in compare [sic] to the previous version of the system or to other existing systems. — **Meta Review**

 ## Do We Need Systems Research?